DeKaleMan/Splitty/README.md

 Regarding expenses, undoing changes is possible for as far as the user made changes during their visit to the event.

 Shortcuts
 In general: ESC mean to go back or to cancel.
-Enter on a selected item means to view or edit it.
-Double clicking also works.
-In the startscreen: 'Ctrl Shft N' to create a new event.
-In the settings: 'Ctrl s' to save settings
+In listviews you can press enter or dubble click to view or edit the selected item, this does not work for the expense tab however.
+Ctrl S is to save changes or add or create a participant/tag/event.
+Ctrl Shft N is creating a new tag/event/tag/participant in the approprate scenes.
+In listviews you can also delete tags/participants or events for the admin when pressing Ctrl delete.